 Understanding the behaviours associated with sexual harassment is a good place to start.
 Some people may want to share what has happened or is happening to them, and how it's making them feel.

 Sexual harassment is unwanted behaviour of a sexual nature which violates dignity, makes someone feel intimidated, degraded or humiliated, or creates a hostile or offensive environment

 - Are they in immediate danger?
 If they are in immediate danger or seriously injured, call 999 (or 112 from a mobile).

 - Find a safe space.
 If an incident has just occurred, try to help them find somewhere they feel safe.
 If this isn't possible and they are scared or fearful, you can suggest they call Security on 01225 87 5555.

 - What is sexual harassment?
 It might be useful to think about what sexual harassment is and how some of the behaviours may present.

 - Listen.
 Just taking the time to listen to someone and talk about what has happened can help.
 These six active listening tips might help you support them.
 Published on Oct 4, 2015 Based on the Samaritans guidelines for active listening

-- Give options.
-When they have finished talking ask them if they are okay to talk through some possible options and next steps.
+- Give options - when they have finished talking, ask them if they are open to discussing some possible options and next steps.

-1 in 4 people are affected by a mental health problem in any year and it is estimated that around 1 in 5 people have contemplated suicide or self-harm.
+1 in 4 people is affected by a mental health problem in any year and it is estimated that around 1 in 5 people has contemplated suicide or self-harm.

-Take care of yourself.
-It’s important that you take care of yourself.
+- Take care of yourself.
 If you’ve heard something distressing or if something is troubling you: